saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_3_from_bi_to_agent_v2_5.md

 But **which specific infrastructure gaps caused each failure?** And why couldn't middleware bridge them?

 Chapter 2 showed what agents need.
-This section shows what BI infrastructure lacks--and why each gap requires architectural transformation, not API layers.
+This section shows what BI infrastructure lacks—and why each gap requires architectural transformation, not API layers.

 ### Seven Infrastructure Gaps